laneboysrc/rc-light-controller/tools/README.md

   Startup-mode signals the light controller that the preprocessor is initializing and not ready for operation yet.

 - **c**: Perform a CH3/AUX "click".
 Easier than hitting the on-screen button with the mouse.

+## slave-reader.py

+This utility reads the slave output of an RC light controller and displays it in human readable form.

 ## test-slave.py